 UK Tax strategy

-The objective for the UK Group’s finance team, when managing the UK Group’s tax position, is to support the AMG Group’s strategy whilst ensuring compliance with tax laws and filing obligations.
+This Statement is made on behalf of the AMG UK Group pursuant to Section 10 of the Act and sets out to fulfil UK Group’s duty to publish a UK tax strategy.
+Consistent with the objective for the UK Group’s finance team, when managing the AMG UK Group’s tax position, is to support the AMG Group’s overall tax strategy whilst ensuring compliance with local tax laws and filing obligations.
 Tax performance is measured in the following ways:

 - implementing and maintaining controls and procedures relating to all taxes to enable the correct tax to be paid.